homer6/jetstream/README.md

 Logport empowers application developers and system administrators with modern observability.
 This is a turn-key solution for stable, performant, and scalable introspection into what your applications are doing, right now.

 [Logport](https://github.com/homer6/logport) watches log files and sends changes to kafka (one line per message).
 Logport enables your applications to easily produce observability types (obtypes): Metrics, application Events, Telemetry, Traces, and Logs (METTL).
-Once in Kafka, [Jetstream](https://github.com/homer6/jetstream) can ship your obtypes to compatible "heads" (indices or dashboards) such as Elasticsearch, Logz.io, Snowflake, Lightstep, S3, or Prometheus.
+Once in Kafka, [Jetstream](https://github.com/homer6/jetstream) can ship your obtypes to compatible "heads" (indices or dashboards) such as Elasticsearch, Logz.io, or Loggly.

 See the [Getting Started Guides](https://github.com/homer6/jetstream/tree/master/docs) to jump right in.